A fun, outgoing brand 100 % committed to a sustainable environmentally-friendly approach

 FROM PLASTIC BOTTLES TO SNOW JACKETS

-Since 2008 – the year Picture was founded – they have used recycled polyester from plastic bottles as one way to reduce our dependence on oil.
+Since 2008 – the year Picture was founded – they have used recycled polyester from plastic bottles as one way to reduce their dependence on oil.
 Picture reclaims and provides real value to waste.
 Recycling requires energy, but uses approximately 40 % less energy than crude oil extraction to provide the exact same polyester thread.
 However, bottles are still petroleum-based waste, and represent a less than satisfying option over the mid to long term.

 > 69 % of the polyester used to make the technical apparel comes from recycled bottles.